salsify/heroku_rails_deploy/README.md

 ## Usage

-From your application's root directory run the `deploy` script with the `--help` argument to print usage:
+From your application's root directory run the `bin/deploy` script with the `--help` argument to print usage:

 ```